 4th of July Festival

 The City of North Charleston is once again hosting the July 4th celebration at the Riverfront Park on July 4, 2013 from 3:00 PM – 9:00 PM.
-This year’s event features Common Ground, Coastrunners, Atlanta Pleasure Band, and Ruben Studdard, along with other activities throughout the event, ending a wonderful day with a spectacular fireworks display at dark, coordinated with live music from Equinox Jazz Band.
+This year’s event features Island Trio, Calvin Taylor Band, Plane Jane, and the Blue Dogs w/Skylar Laine, along with other activities throughout the event, ending a wonderful day with a spectacular fireworks display at dark, coordinated with live music from the North Charleston Pops.

-The North Charleston 4th of July Festival boasts the largest fireworks show in the State of South Carolina.
+The North Charleston 4th of July Festival boasts the largest fireworks show in the Lowcountry.